eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `image` - (Optional) - String - Image is the docker container used.<br />Default: the latest supported image for the specified kubernetes version.
 - `default_issuer` - (Optional) - String - defaultIssuer sets a default clusterIssuer<br />Default: none.
 - `nameservers` - (Optional) - List(String) - nameservers is a list of nameserver IP addresses to use instead of the pod defaults.<br />Default: none.
-- `hosted_zone_i_ds` - (Optional) - List(String) - HostedZoneIDs is a list of route53 hostedzone IDs that cert-manager will be allowed to do dns-01 validation for.
+- `hosted_zone_ids` - (Optional) - List(String) - HostedZoneIDs is a list of route53 hostedzone IDs that cert-manager will be allowed to do dns-01 validation for.

 ### aws_load_balancer_controller_config